amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

 Play in Production
 --

 Now lets call `http://localhost:9000/some/url` .
-What do you see on your browser?
+What do you see in your browser?
 You get an action not found page with all the proper routes defined.
 While hot-reload, error reporting on browser is an awesome feature in development mode we do not want such features in our production mode.
 There are various ways to run Play in production mode.
 And heres the best part you just need java installed on your target machine where you wanna deploy your Play app.
 Run following command from your root folder :

     activator dist